HiddenAbilitree/opinionated-defaults/README.md

 export default prettierConfig;
 ```

-> [!NOTE]
-> When using prettierConfigTailwind, it needs to come first in the merge function.
-Read more [here](https://github.com/tailwindlabs/prettier-plugin-tailwindcss#compatibility-with-other-prettier-plugins)

 ## TODO:
 - Improve repository structure (How to manage configuration options within eslint dir?).
 - Maybe convert into monorepo with one package per tool instead of multiple exports from one package.